-At Simon the leper’s house, Mary, Martha and Lazarus’ sister anoint Jesus’ feet, then Judas goes to makes an arrangement with the chief priests to deliver Jesus for thirty pieces of silver.
+At Simon the leper’s house, Mary, the sister of Martha and Lazarus (who Jesus had earlier raised from death) anoints Jesus’ feet.
+Judas then goes to make an arrangement with the chief priests to deliver Jesus for thirty pieces of silver.

 In the evening, Jesus tells them one of them will betray him.
 He breaks bread and shares a cup of wine, initiating communion in remembrance of him.
 Later, on the Mount of Olives, Peter is told he will deny Jesus three times before the cock crows.

-At Gethsemane, Jesus prays three times whilst Peter, James and John fall asleep.
+At Gethsemane, Jesus prays three times whilst Peter, James and John fall asleep waiting for him.
 Each time he asks his Father if there is another way remission of sins can be accomplished, but there is not.
 Then Judas arrives, betrays Jesus with a kiss and the disciples scatter whilst Jesus is taken to Caiaphas to be tried.
 Peter follows and sits amongst the servants.

 Jesus’ trial, death and resurrection

 At his trial, no testimony is given sufficient to condemn Jesus.
-He doesn’t answer any accusations, but has to admit he is the Christ, the Son of God when asked under oath, enabling those assembled to claim he has blasphemed and can be condemned to death.
+He doesn’t answer any accusations, but when asked under oath has to admit he is the Christ, the Son of God, enabling those assembled to claim he has blasphemed and can be condemned to death.
 He is spat on and abused.
 Peter denies knowing him three times before the cock crows, then leaves and weeps bitterly.
 Judas, having betrayed innocent blood, unsuccessfully attempts to return the thirty pieces of silver.

-The Jews, having had no authority to execute anyone for some years now, takes Jesus before Pilate, but Pilot is unable to find anything against Jesus according to Roman law.
-He fears the mood of the people and allows them to choose Barabbas to be released and Jesus to be crucified.
+The Jews, having had no authority to execute anyone for some years now, take Jesus before Pilate, but Pilot is unable to find anything against Jesus according to Roman law.
+Fearing the mood of the people, he allows them to choose Barabbas to be released and Jesus to be crucified.
 Pilate publicly washes his hands of the matter before handing him over to be scourged and mocked, then led away to be crucified at Golgotha between two thieves.
 When Jesus gives up his spirit, the temple veil is torn from top to bottom and the earth quakes.

 In the evening, Pilate allows Joseph of Arimathaea to take Jesus’ body.
 Joseph wraps Jesus in a clean linen cloth, lays him in his own sepulchre and rolls a great stone in front of it.

-On the Sunday morning, Mary Magdalene, Mary (the mother of James) and Salome go to the sepulchre, are greeted by an angel and told that Jesus has risen.
+On the Sunday morning, Mary Magdalene, Mary (the mother of James) and Salome go to the sepulchre where they are greeted by an angel and told that Jesus has risen.
 They run and tell the disciples what they have seen, then Peter and John run to the sepulchre to see for themselves.

 That same day, Jesus appears to two disciples on their way to Emmaus and explains how the scriptures had foretold all that had happened, but they don’t realise it is Jesus until they are all eating together.
 He then vanishes from their sight.